Frequently Asked Questions

 For my own safety and the safety of your child, if they cannot sit still during the piercing procedure, then the service will be terminated.

-Only single use, surgically sharp, and sterile needles are used for piercing.
+Only single use, surgically sharp, and sterile needles are used for piercing in my studio.

 Feel free to book a jewelry purchase/installation appointment or drop-in.

-If dropping in, please call ahead to the shop to check for availability.
+If dropping in, please call ahead to the shop to check my availability.

 Stretching takes time.
 Downtime between stretches can be anywhere from 6 weeks to several months depending on the size, location, and texture of the skin.
 Rushing this process can result in serious negative side effects such as tearing, blowouts, and scar tissue.

-During the stretching procedure, a taper will be used to slightly widen the diameter of the piercing and a tunnel or plug will then be inserted.
+During the stretching procedure, a taper will be used to slightly widen the diameter of the piercing and jewelry will then be inserted.
 You are to wear this jewelry 24/7 until your next stretch.

 Please refer to the “Aftercare” section of this website for stretching aftercare instructions.

-• Several piercings at once can be tough on your immune system, so each client is limited to 6 piercings at one time.
+Several piercings at once can be tough on your immune system, so I limit each client to 4 piercings at a time, and even then it depends on which piercings are being performed.

-Keep in mind, 6 is still a lot on your immune system and it’s a lot of piercings to clean 2+ times a day.
-So make sure you’re healthy, properly nourished and ready for the responsibility before considering this many piercings at once.
+Keep in mind, 4 is still a lot on your immune system, so make sure you’re healthy, properly nourished and ready for the responsibility before considering this many piercings at once.